 Ordering a repeat prescription

-Please note: from Friday 3rd April 2020, we will be accepting payment for medication by card only.
+Please note: We are now accepting payment for medication by card only.
 No cash or cheques please.

 Order your repeat prescription online at a time that suits you.